arangodb/kube-arangodb/docs/helm.md

 The ArangoDB Kubernetes Operator is contained in `helm` chart `kube-arangodb` which contains the operator for the `ArangoDeployment`, `ArangoLocalStorage` and `ArangoDeploymentReplication` resource types.

+The repository also ships supporting charts:

+- [`platform-storage`](../chart/platform-storage/README.md) — deploys an in-cluster, S3-compatible object
+  store (MinIO) and, optionally, an `ArangoPlatformStorage` backed by it, for self-hosted ArangoDB Platform deployments without an external S3/GCS/Azure account.

 ## Configurable values for ArangoDB Kubernetes Operator

 The following values can be configured when installing the